gdalc/Fantasy-football-parser/README.md

   ```

 Example:
- - in the parser folder, using the example file 2024.csv, run
+  In the parser folder, using the example file 2024.csv, run
    ```shell
    python3 parser.py "2024.csv"
    ```